sipeed/TangMega-138K-example/cam_dvi/readme.md

 ## How to use

 Here are quick instructions for the more experienced,
-- Assemble your sensor and board, then connect it to your monitor with an HDMI cable.
+- Assemble your sensor and board, then connect it to your monitor via an HDMI cable.
 - Download & Complie the project, then downloading the bitstream to you board.
 - You can also try using the prebuilt bitstream, but remember to unzip it before downloading.
 - Observe whether the monitor is show the screen captured by the sensor correctly.